You are here

-This technology has led to breakthroughs in the diagnosis and treatment of heart disease, cancer, Alzheimer’s disease and many other serious diseases.
-Along with imaging at the molcular level, nuclear medicine can also treat disease at the molecular level using radioactive "tracers" to tag specifically to diseased cells such as cancer.
-Nuclear Medicine remains the forerunner in advances in this new, exciting field of molecular imaging and therapy.
+This technology has led to breakthroughs in the diagnosis and treatment of heart disease, cancer, Alzheimer’s disease, and many other serious diseases.
+Along with imaging at the molcular level, nuclear medicine can also treat disease at the molecular level using radioactive “tracers” to tag specifically to diseased cells, such as cancer.
+NMT remains the forerunner in advances in this new, exciting field of molecular imaging and therapy.

-The Nuclear Medicine Technology (NMT) degree program of Baptist College of Health Sciences (BCHS) will prepare competent entry-level nuclear medicine technologists to provide responsive, quality care, and service.
+The nuclear medicine technology (NMT) degree program of Baptist College of Health Sciences (Baptist College) will prepare competent entry-level nuclear medicine technologists to provide responsive, quality care, and service.

 Upon completion of the NMT program, the graduate will be able to:

 - Function as a knowledgeable entry-level nuclear medicine technologist.

 - Exercise independent judgment and critical thinking skills in the technical performance of nuclear medicine procedure.